 In 2013, my friends and I took a road trip around Iceland.
 Afterward, I wanted to buy a map as a memento, but none I found really captured the spirit of our journey.
 Instead, I drew this custom map and included photos and stories from our trip.
 It hangs 44"x70”.

 More information about the map: http://blog.alexcornell.com/iceland-road-trip-custom-map

-I am currently the cofounder and Creative Director at UberConference.
-We make conference calls easy and amazing, as opposed to confusing and terrifying.
+UberConference makes conference calls easy and amazing, as opposed to confusing and terrifying.
 UberConference was developed at Firespotter Labs and won first prize at the TechCrunch Disrupt in 2012.
-It would be impossible to show all of the work that's gone into UC, here, so I've just attached a few screens of the product in action.
-Please visit our tour page to see more of the app.
+It would be impossible to show all of the work that's gone into UC, here, so I've just attached a few screens.
+I was the cofounder and design lead.

 I wrote an article and compiled this infographic about one of the most complex social situations you will encounter: the 45 seconds that elapse while deciding where to sit for dinner at a restaurant.
 Your choice should appear natural, unbiased and haphazard if executed properly.
 Timing is everything.